Roofing Contractor in New Concord, OH

 Roof Replacement in New Concord

 Many New Concord homes are on their second or third roof system, and the deck under current shingles may carry deteriorated underlayment, patched sections, or original boards that were never fully replaced in earlier work.
 Deck assessment comes first.
 Platinum evaluates the full substrate before any new material is ordered, and Class 4 impact-rated shingles are available on every replacement, with documentation most homeowner insurers accept for a premium discount.
-Roof Replacement
+Our Roof Replacement Services

 Roof Repair in New Concord

 Failed pipe boot seals and cracked step-flashing sealant are the most common repair triggers on New Concord's mid-century housing stock, while substrate deterioration under accumulated roofing layers drives the primary concern on the older Main Street homes.
 Catching either early matters.
 Water entering through a failed pipe boot or a lifted step-flashing run tracks along framing and sheathing before it surfaces anywhere visible, accumulating hidden damage long before a ceiling stain appears.
 Repairing the entry point stops that progression before it becomes structural.
-Roof Repair
+Our Roof Repair Services

 Metal Roofing in New Concord

 Standing seam metal is a natural match for the steep-pitch vernacular and foursquare homes along Main Street, where the profile and longevity of metal suit both the rooflines and the ownership horizon of permanent village residents.
 Metal outlasts asphalt.
 A standing seam installation on a New Concord home eliminates the granule loss and thermal fatigue that make aging asphalt a recurring cost, and the profile holds up through Muskingum County's freeze-thaw cycles without the tab cracking that shortens shingle life on north-facing roof planes.
-Metal Roofing
+Our Metal Roofing Services

 Seamless Gutters in New Concord

 Crooked Creek runs near New Concord, and the rain events that push the creek to capacity draw on the same storm systems that deposit heavy precipitation on the residential streets above the village.
 Drainage capacity determines what happens next.
 Platinum fabricates seamless gutters on site to the exact run length of each home, eliminating the seam joints that split first on sectional systems when volume spikes.
 Gutters cut and hung on the same day move water from the roof edge to grade without the overflow that drives damage into fascia boards, soffits, and foundation walls on New Concord's older homes.
-Seamless Gutters
+Our Seamless Gutters Services

 Storm Damage and Insurance Claims in New Concord

 Ohio gives homeowners one year from the date of a storm event to file an insurance claim, and that window runs from the event date regardless of whether damage has been documented.
 Act before it closes.
 Platinum accompanies New Concord homeowners through every adjuster walkthrough, and on both older Main Street homes and mid-century ranch stock, adjusters frequently miss failed step-flashings and substrate deterioration because neither produces surface damage visible from the ground.
 A contractor present during the walkthrough documents those conditions before they are excluded from the settlement.
-Storm Damage and Insurance Claims
+Our Storm Damage and Insurance Claims Services

 Amish Roofing Crews in New Concord